 The Bathroom, much like the rest of the home will require a wider door fitted.
 Lowering the curb of the shower or making the bathroom a wet room will also really help wheelchair users.
 Keeping the position of the toilet in mind should also be a priority, has it got enough space around it for wheelchair access?
 Like with the kitchen is there space for the wheelchair to fit under the sink?

 Making your home wheelchair friendly can be beneficial to everyone who lives with you, and can also help make a wheelchair bound person more independent.
 Allowing everyone in your home to have a safe and pleasurable environment to live in.
-There are grants available for installing Disabled Facilities in your home, visit the Government website for more information.
+There are grants available for installing Disabled Facilities in your home, please contact us for more information.